Home / Undergraduate Vacation Scholarship

 MRS Vacation Scholarships provide promising undergraduate students with hands-on experience of research relevant to human health or disease.
 The awards are intended to help students develop academically, make informed career choices and strengthen their career prospects.

-Up to 100 Undergraduate Vacation Scholarships are available each year for projects lasting six to eight weeks, each with a student stipend of £270 per week.
+Up to 50 Undergraduate Vacation Scholarships are available each year for projects lasting six weeks, each with a student stipend paid at the real Living Wage rate, regardless of age, based on a 35 hour week.

 Undergraduate students who intend to apply for a Vacation Scholarship should contact potential supervisors directly or seek advice from their tutors or advisers of studies about how best to find a suitable supervisor.
 Medical Research Scotland is not involved in matching students and supervisors.